naseer617/talentadore/README.md

 ```

 Note: Always ensure you're in the virtual environment before running tests.
 The test scripts will check for this and warn you if you're not.

-## Contributing

-1. Create a new branch for your feature
-2. Make your changes
-3. Run tests to ensure everything works
-4. Submit a pull request

-## License

-This project is licensed under the terms of the license included in the repository.